hack4impact-uiuc/ymca/README.md

 ## Technologies

 This application is built with React, Express, and MongoDB.
-ZEIT Now is used for automatic deployment.
+Now is used for automatic deployment.

 ## Team